 Discontinuation of anti-HBV therapy may be associated with severe acute exacerbations of hepatitis B. Closely monitor patients for several months after stopping treatment; if appropriate, anti-HBV therapy may be warranted.
 HBV and HIV-1 coinfection: not recommended as monotherapy for treatment of HIV-1 infection (risk of developing HIV-1 resistance).
 Suspend therapy if lactic acidosis or pronounced hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
 Discontinue if significant renal dysfunction or Fanconi syndrome develops.
 Assess SCr, estimated CrCl, urine glucose, urine protein in all patients, and serum phosphorus (in chronic kidney disease) before initiating and during therapy.
 Decompensated hepatic impairment (Child-Pugh B or C) or ESRD (CrCl <15mL/min) not on hemodialysis: not recommended.
+Elderly.
 Pregnancy.
 Nursing mothers.

 Nucleoside analogue (reverse transcriptase inhibitor).